 Using recombination for diversification.

-We want our expression and localization models to be generally useful.
+We want our expression and localization models to be useful for a wide diversity of ChR variants.
 Thus we need the data set of input sequences used for training the model to be highly diverse, spreading across sequence space for opsin proteins.
-We can do this most effectively by taking advantage of natural diversity and using chimeragenesis to recombine parts of different diverse parental sequences.
+We can do this most effectively by taking advantage of natural diversity and using chimeragenesis to recombine parts of different parental sequences.

-Previous opsin recombination: Chimeragenesis of related protein is a proven method to generate opsin proteins that express and localize, but with recombination of highly diverse sequences there is also greater potential for producing proteins incapable of insertion, folding, expression, and trafficking.
+Previous opsin recombination: Chimeragenesis of related proteins is a proven method to generate opsin proteins that express and localize, but with recombination of highly diverse sequences there is also greater potential for producing proteins incapable of insertion, folding, expression, and trafficking.

 Introduce SCHEMA on soluble proteins: We want to build libraries of chimeras where most of the chimeras fold.
 To build such libraries we have used structure-guided recombination methods previously developed and used for soluble proteins.